 Location targeting based on household income is being automatically migrated from location targeting into demographic targeting.
-To make household income targeting changes or see your reports, go to the Demographics section of your Google Ads account.
+To make household income targeting changes or view your reports, go to the "Demographics" section of your Google Ads account.

 Location options let you include or exclude people based on: